drshahizan/Python-big-data/assignment/ass6/hpdp/readme.md

    - *Use Chunking*: Process the data in smaller pieces to avoid memory issues.
    - *Optimize Data Types*: Fine-tune data types to maximize efficiency and minimize memory consumption.
    - *Sampling*: Implement sampling methodologies to extract meaningful insights from a subset of the dataset.
+   - *Parallelize with Dask*: Dask is a powerful library that extends pandas to enable parallel and distributed computing.
+It's particularly useful for handling larger-than-memory datasets.

 4. **Steps for Using These Strategies**: Clearly explain the steps for each strategy.
 Help us understand how to make these strategies work.